 The goal of an evaluation is to create a customized treatment plan.
 This treatment plan’s purpose is to achieve goals that have been collaboratively set by the parents, therapist, child, and when appropriate, other healthcare providers.
 In order to arrive at a treatment plan, we do an evaluation.
 Every feeding therapy evaluation consists a thorough medical and personal history, including feeding history, strengths, challenges, personality, daily life.
 Based on your child’s history and presentation, additional assessments will be administered.
 We will also observe your child eating preferred foods.
 In total, this process helps to determine if your child is likely to benefit from feeding therapy services.
 If so, we will work with you to establish a customized treatment schedule and to set goals for your child.

 We strongly believe that meals should never be stressful, and positive experiences with food are our number one priority in feeding therapy.
-Research has shown that children learn best through play.
-We carefully design each session’s activities to target the child’s goals in engaging, fun ways.
+We use a responsive therapy approach that does NOT utilize incentives, force-feeding, or rewards programs.
+We carefully design each session’s activities to target the child’s goals in engaging ways without pressure.
 Additionally, we use the latest research and evidence to shape our feeding therapy interventions, and are always happy to share this supporting evidence with you.
 As parents, you are encouraged to join your child’s session so that you may learn how to support their progress at home.
 You will also have 24-hour, secure access to your child’s treatment notes, reports, and any other documents through your online client portal.